 Nas’s recently released album King’s Disease marked his fourteenth project to debut in the top ten.
-A testament to his longevity and greatness with a career that has nearly spanned thirty years since his debut on Main Source’s 1992 “Live at the Barbeque.”
-Production-wise King’s Disease was spearheaded by Hit-Boy, who has had an illustrious career in his outright.
-The most talked-about track on the album was “Full Circle,” which reunited the original lineup of The Firm since “Affirmative Action” from Nas’s 1996 album It Was Written.
+A testament to his longevity and greatness with a career that has nearly spanned thirty years since his debut on Main Source’s 1992 “Live at the Barbeque”.
+Production wise King’s Disease was spearheaded by Hit-Boy, who in his outright has had an illustrious career.
+The most talked about track on the album was “Full Circle” which reunited the original lineup of The Firm since “Affirmative Action” from Nas’s 1996 album It Was Written.

 Main Source – Live at the Barbeque feat.
 Nas

 Nas – Full Circle feat.
-The Firm, AZ, Cormega & Foxy Brown
+AZ, Cormega & Foxy Brown

-The track showcased that Nas, along with AZ, Cormega, and Foxy Brown, can put out music at a high level as a collective unit.
-Making people wonder if the original lineup of The Firm had been intact what that project would have been.
+The track showcased that Nas along with AZ, Cormega, and Foxy Brown together can put out music held in a high regarding.
+Making people wonder if the original lineup of The Firm had been intact what that project would of looked like.
 The song itself and the way it came about is remarkable.
-During his promo run, Nas touched on his relationships with the members of the group and the 1997 self-titled album falling short of expectations.
+Nas during his promo run touched on his relationships with the members of the group and the 1997 self-titled album falling short of expectations.

 Nas had become friends with Cormega at an early age, growing up in Queensbridge.
-Cormega started building a name for himself appearing on tracks with fellow Queensbridge artists such as Blaq Poet from PHD and Hot Day back in 1991.
-He was being groomed for a record deal first but landed in jail.
-Nas’s track “One Love,” which served as letters to his imprisoned friends, shouted out Cormega.
+Cormega started building a name for himself appearing on tracks with fellow Queensbridge artists such as Blaq Poet and Hot Day back in 1991.
+He was being groomed for a record deal first but was then incarcerated.
+Nas’s track “One Love” which served as letters to his incarcerated friends, shouted out Cormega.
 “What up with Cormega?
 Did you see him?
 Are y’all together”.
 The song was from Nas’s 1994 debut Illmatic and kept Cormega’s name out in the streets.

 Hot Day – Going Straight Up feat.
-Arkim, Cormega & Shahid
+Arkim, Blaq Poet & Cormega

 Nas – One Love

 The other future member of the firm that was associated with Nas’s Illmatic album was AZ.
-He appeared on the intro named “The Genesis” and the track “Life’s a B*tch.”
-He had initially gone to show support for Nas but organically ended up on the album.
-Based on his appearance on Illmatic, AZ landed his own record deal.
-He put out Doe or Die, which became a classic in its own right with Nas featured on “Mo Money, Mo Murder.”
+He appeared on the intro named “The Genesis” and the track “Life’s a B*tch”.
+He had initially went to show support for Nas but organically ended up on the album.
+Based off his appearance on what many helm one of the best hip-hip albums of all-time AZ landed his own record deal.
+He put out Doe or Die which became a classic in its own right with Nas featured on “Mo Money, Mo Murder”.

 Nas – Life’s a B*tch feat.
 AZ

-Although Nas was heralded as the next Rakim, he was hurting financially.
+Although Nas was being heralded as the next Rakim he was hurting financially.
 His album had initially reached gold status and eventually platinum.
-He befriended Steve Stoute, who managed Trackmasters.
-A production duo consisting of Tone and Poke, known for a polished commercial sound at the Source Awards in 1995.
-Steve Stoute could see that Nas had the makings of being a star, and by managing and putting him together with the Trackmasters could make that a reality.
-If Nas stayed on the same path, he would be critically acclaimed, but his career would stall out.
+He befriended Steve Stoute who managed Trackmasters, a production duo known for a commercial polished sound at the Source Awards in 1995.
+Steve Stoute could see that Nas had the makings of being a star and by managing and putting him together with the Trackmasters could make that a reality.
+If Nas stayed at the same path he would be critically acclaimed but his career would stall out.

-At that point, the Trackmasters had been producing for several years, beginning with underground legends like Chubb Rock and Kool G Rap.
-Now, they were beginning to achieve mainstream success working with the likes of Mary J. Blige.
+At that point in time the Trackmasters had been producing for several years with underground legends like Chubb Rock and Kool G Rap.
+Now they were beginning to achieve mainstream success working with the likes of Mary J. Blige.
 Soul For Real, Heavy D, and The Notorious B.I.G.
-They were on the cusp on becoming the most sought-after production duo.
+They were on the cusp on becoming the most sought after production duo.

-Chubb Rock – Lost In the Storm (prod. by The Trackmasters)
+Chubb Rock – Lost In The Storm (prod. by Trackmasters)

-Kool G Rap & DJ Polo – Ill Street Blues (prod. by The Trackmasters)
+Kool G Rap – Ill Street Blues (prod. by Trackmasters)

-The Notorious B.I.G – Juicy (prod. by The Trackmasters)
+The Notorious B.I.G. – Juicy (prod. by Poke from Trackmasters)

-LL Cool J – Hey Lover (feat.
-Boyz II Men) (prod. by The Trackmasters)
+LL Cool J – Hey Lover feat.
+Boyz II Men (prod. by Trackmasters)

 LL Cool J – I Shot Ya (remix) feat.
-Keith Murray, Prodigy, Fat Joe & Foxy Brown)
+Keith Murray, Prodigy, Fat Joe & Foxy Brown (prod. by Trackmasters)

 Nas – Nas Is Coming feat.
 Dr. Dre

 Nas – Affirmative Action feat.
-The Firm (prod. by The Trackmasters)
+AZ, Cormega & Foxy Brown (prod. by Trackmasters)